DevOps-Gilde/S3_Docs_GitHubActionsTerraform/03_SetupInfrastructure.md

 ## App Service

 For the App Service Definition we need a Site Configuration of "NODE|10-lts".
-As name we use the value of the secret that was passed as input variable.
+As `name` and and `location` we use the values of the secrets that were passed as input variables.
-Variable references in terraform have the format `var.<name of your variable>`.

 The Website Content will be added later over a second Pipeline.